Mictronics/pluto-gps-sim-win32/README.md

 5. Copy DLL's from libiio and libad9361 to output folder (Debug or Release) or system32 folder.
 6. Requires a copy of zcat.exe either in output folder (Debug or Release) or somewhere referenced by PATH variable.

 :exclamation: Tested on Windows 7 only.
+Builds also as x64 target.

 ### Usage
 ```